 If you find yourself in such a situation, you should get your ESA letter from a reputable mental health expert detailing why you need the animal with you.
 Without proper documentation, any airline can legally refuse your ESA entry into the cabin.

 As to whether ESAs are allowed in public spaces such as hotels and restaurants, it all depends on the institution’s policies.
 While some of these areas may allow ESA’s in their premises, most of them have a no-pet-allowed policy.

-If you’d like more information about ESA letters and guidelines, you can book an appointment with Mango Clinic and we will put you through with one of our doctors.
+If you’d like more information about ESA letters and guidelines, you can contact us or book an appointment with Mango Clinic and we will put you through with one of our doctors.
 We will assess your mental health situation and explain to you why you need an ESA.